kubousky/dotsonmap/README.md

 docker-compose run --rm  web python manage.py test

 ### TO-DO List
-1) \dotsonmap\core\models.py class Dot -> Tag ManyToOne?
-2) Auto login when updated
+1) Auto login when updated
-3) show user name when logged-in
+2) show user name when logged-in
+3) \dotsonmap\core\models.py class Dot -> Tag ManyToOne?
+4) Tag required for Dot
-4) class Tag and Dot - Do not delet Dots if the user is deleted
+5) class Tag and Dot - Do not delet Published Dots if the user is deleted